-Selected publications: Chaudhuri, et al., Extracellular matrix stiffness and composition jointly regulate the induction of malignant phenotypes in mammary epithelium, Nature Materials (2014); Lee and Chaudhuri,Regulation of breast cancer progression by extracellular matrix mechanics: insights from 3D culture models, ACS Biomat.
+Relevant publications: 1.
+Chaudhuri, et al. Extracellular matrix stiffness and composition jointly regulate the induction of malignant phenotypes in mammary epithelium, Nature Materials (2014).
+2. Lee and Chaudhuri,Regulation of breast cancer progression by extracellular matrix mechanics: insights from 3D culture models, ACS Biomat.
 Sci. and Eng.
 (2017).

 Many biological materials, from the actin cytoskeleton inside cells, which governs their shape and rigidity, to the extracellular matrix, consist of semiflexible biopolymer networks.
 These networks are typically organized in specific architectures, and are often under tensional or compressional forces.
-These networks often have unique behaviors of nonlinear elasticity, viscoelasticity, and toughness but the molecular mechanisms underlying these behaviors are not fully understood.
+These networks often have unique behaviors of nonlinear elasticity, viscoelasticity, plasticity, and toughness but the molecular mechanisms underlying these behaviors are not fully understood.
 Our goal is to elucidate the molecular mechanisms that govern the mechanics of these networks, and to use this understanding to engineer biomaterials with useful mechanical properties for use in tissue engineering and other applications.

-Selected publications: Lam, Chaudhuri, et al., Mechanics and contraction dynamics of single platelets and implications for clot stiffening, Nature Materials (2011); Chaudhuri, et al., Reversible stress softening of actin networks, Nature (2007); Nam, et al., Strain-enhanced stress relaxation impacts nonlinear elasticity in collagen gels, PNAS (2016).
+Relevant publications: 1.
+Nam, et al., Strain-enhanced stress relaxation impacts nonlinear elasticity in collagen gels, PNAS (2016).
+2. Nam, et al., Viscoplasticity Enables Mechanical Remodeling of Matrix by Cells, Biophysical Journal (2016).
+3. Lam, Chaudhuri, et al., Mechanics and contraction dynamics of single platelets and implications for clot stiffening, Nature Materials (2011).
+4. Chaudhuri, et al., Reversible stress softening of actin networks, Nature (2007).